crimx/observable-hooks/docs/api/README.md

 Accepts a function that returns an Observable.
 Optionally accepts an array of dependencies which will be turned into Observable and be passed to the init function.

 ::: warning
 `useObservable` will call `init` once and always return the same Observable.
 It is not safe to access closure (except other Observables) directly inside `init`.
-You should pass them as dependencies through the second argument.
+You should use [`ref`][use-ref] or pass them as dependencies through the second argument.
 :::

 ::: danger CAUTION
-Due to hooks policy you can either offer or omit the dependencies array but do not change to one another during Component's life cycle.
+Due to [rules of hooks][rules-of-hooks] you can either offer or omit the dependencies array but do not change to one another during Component's life cycle.
 The length of the dependencies array must also be fixed.
 :::

 **Type parameters:**